beamPacer/DecisionMaker/README.md

 ## AI Coding Statistics

-As of the previous commit:
+As of the previous commit, and only considering .swift and .strings files:

-ChatGPT has contributed 2194 lines of change to this branch.
+ChatGPT has contributed 2067 lines of change to this branch.
-Overall, there have been 6553 lines of change to this branch.
+Overall, there have been 4467 lines of change to this branch.

-ChatGPT has contributed 33% of the lines of change to this branch.
+ChatGPT has contributed 46% of the lines of change to this branch.

+Additionally, ChatGPT has contributed 31 out of 116 commits to this branch, or 26%.

 Thanks chatGPT!

-> A note about this number: I did specifically account for the ~800 lines of change in the initial commit, which was non-GPT; but many types of changes affect this number in various ways.
-For example, it went down 5% just because I added the GNU GPL 3 license, which was many lines of non-GPT change.
-And it's also artificially low because I moved all of the code out of a single file, which were commits that weren't tagged GPT.
+> A note about these numbers: I did specifically account for the 835 lines of change in the initial commit, which was non-GPT; but many types of changes affect this number in various ways.
+For intance, it's artificially low because I moved all of the code out of a single file, which were commits that weren't tagged GPT.
 Etc. A good rule of thumb with this project is that about 90% of the total lines in the UI layer was written by chatGPT, and about 50% of the total lines in the data layer were written by me (because the UI changes necessaitated changes to the data layer, mostly Hashable, Equatable, etc. conformance and also additions of @State and @Binding decorators).